-- The operation of the pipeline will be monitored on a 24/7 basis and in the event that a leak is detected, the automatic leak detection system will ensure that the pipeline shuts down - The fibre-optic communications cable laid above the pipeline has a secondary function of causing the pipeline to shut down in the event of third part interference - Additional external leak detection will be provided at the Tolka River.
+- The operation of the pipeline will be monitored on a 24/7 basis and in the event that a leak is detected, the automatic leak detection system will ensure that the pipeline shuts down - A secondary automatic detection of interference in the form of a fibre optic communication cable will be laid above the pipe.
+The two emergency shutdown valves positioned along the pipeline which will reduce the potential volume of product during an event - Additional external leak detection will be provided at the Tolka River.
 This will comprise a slotted duct installed in the pipeline trench with a sensing cable installed in the duct.
-The duct will have 0.5 mm wide slots to prevent it filling with silt.
+The duct will have 0.5mm wide slots to prevent it filling with silt.
 The pipeline itself will be laid 2 m below the bed of the river and therefore a significant event would have to occur for product to enter the surface water - Leak detection by visual inspection which includes a fortnightly walkover of the route by operators - The proposed pipeline will be laid under all culverts and under the river bed at the Santry River and the Tolka River using trenchless technology techniques to minimise potential impacts from a leak - All discharges from the yard areas at the AGIs at Dublin Port and Dublin Airport will discharge to existing surface water networks